prismicio/prismic-gatsby/packages/gatsby-source-prismic/README.md

         // See: https://prismic.io/docs/technologies/custom-types-api
         customTypesApiToken: process.env.PRISMIC_CUSTOM_TYPES_API_TOKEN,

+        // Provide an object of Prismic custom type JSON schemas to load into
+        // Gatsby.
+This is required only if you do not provide a value to
+        // customTypesApiToken.
+        //
+        // You may also provide schemas here to override the schemas pulled
+        // automatically from the API.
+        schemas: {
+          // Your custom type JSON schemas.
+        },

         // If you provide a release ID, the plugin will fetch data from Prismic
         // for a specific release.
 A Prismic release is a way to gather a
         // collection of changes for a future version of your website.
 Note that